 - and also upon completion.

 In some cases these incentive payments may be more than your original cash contribution.

 The Workforce Development Fund (WDF) is funding from the Department of Health and Social Care which is disbursed by Skills for Care.
-It’s a limited pot of money which funds qualifications, units and learning programmes to support the ongoing professional development of staff across adult social care in England.
+It’s a limited pot of money which funds qualifications and learning programmes to support the continuing professional development of staff across adult social care in England.